-We have audited the financial statements of Shamal Az-Zour Al-Oula Power and Water Company KSC (Public) (the "Company"), which comprises the statement of financial position as at 31 December 2022, the statements of profit or loss, other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of Shamal Az-Zour Al-Oula Power and Water Company K.S.C.
+(Public) (the "Company"), which comprises the statement of financial position as at 31 December 2023, the statements of profit or loss, comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising material accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2022, its financial performance and its cash flows for the year then ended in accordance with IFRS Standards as issued by the International Accounting Standards Board ("IFRS Standards").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2023, its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").